How Much Does it Cost to Charge an Electric Car?

 Miles Per Kilowatt

 Like you are used to the idea of miles per gallon of gas, I thought there should be an electric car equivalent.
 To help, I am introducing the concept of miles per kilowatts for electric cars.
 The idea is that your electric vehicle will travel a certain amount of miles, spending one kilowatt of electricity.
 Of course, each electric car model’s kilowatt per mile will differ as they will have their efficiency based on their configuration.
-Take, for example, a 2021 Tesla Model S long Range with a range of 412 on a 100 Kilowatt battery.
-Dividing the range (412) by the battery capacity of 100 tells us the Model S can travel around four miles per kilowatt of electricity.
+Take, for example, a 2023 Lucid Air Grand Touring with a range of 516 on a 106-kilowatt battery.
+Dividing the range 516 by the battery capacity of 106 tells us that Lucid Air can travel 4.8 miles per kilowatt of electricity.
+In contrast, the 2024 GMC Hummer EV Pickup truck with a range of 313 miles and 212-kilowatt batter can travel 1.6 miles per kilowatt of electricity.

 Price Per Kilowatt of Electricity